-We encourage parents to send in nutritious lunches for their children as well as snacks for students who stay for AfterCare.
-The school hopes to offer a lunch program as an option for students in the future, in which local restaurants supply lunches for students to buy.
+We encourage parents to send in nutritious lunches for their children.
+The school offers a hot lunch program as an option for students, in which local restaurants supply lunches for students to buy.
 Specific details about the lunch program will be provided.